-Marjorie, a seventy-two year old grandmother of four, underwent surgery on her pancreas.
+Marjorie, a seventy-two-year-old grandmother of four, underwent surgery on her pancreas.
 The surgery was successful but as she healed, Marjorie noticed a sharp pain whenever she moved a certain way.
 The pain would not go away.
 Marjorie’s surgeon told her he had done everything possible and “it would just take time.”
 A year and a half later, Marjorie was referred to another surgeon for a second opinion.
 Her new doctor requested a CT scan of her abdomen.
-The radiologist who reviewed the CT scan saw the cause of Marjorie’s problems: a surgical needle which had been left in her pancreas by the first surgeon.
+The radiologist who reviewed the CT scan saw the cause of Marjorie’s problems: a surgical needle that had been left in her pancreas by the first surgeon.
 Marjorie underwent a second surgical procedure to remove the needle after which she healed with no problems.

-Suit was filed against Marjorie’s first surgeon and the hospital staff who failed to keep count of the needles.
+A suit was filed against Marjorie’s first surgeon and the hospital staff who failed to keep count of the needles.
 The surgeon and the nurses denied responsibility for the needle arguing, (1) that it wasn’t a needle and (2) it must have been left during some other surgery.
 The case went to trial and after four days was settled by all parties for a confidential sum.

 Mike underwent abdominal surgery and everything went well.
 His scar healed nicely except for one area which simply would not close.
-It continuously drained a small amount of foul smelling fluid.
+It continuously drained a small amount of foul-smelling fluid.
 On eight occasions when he returned for follow-up visits, his surgeon cauterized the area to help it heal; however, it would continue to rupture and drain.

 Mike sought a second opinion from another surgeon who, upon examining him, determined something had been left behind in the incision.
-Mike underwent a second surgical procedure to remove a piece of gauze which had been left inside him a year earlier during the first surgery.
+Mike underwent a second surgical procedure to remove a piece of gauze that had been left inside him a year earlier during the first surgery.
 Once the gauze was removed, his wound healed and he recovered.